OT Receives $3M GrantAward to Support Next Phase of Aging Study

 PT Faculty Receive Rose AwardRecognized for Excellence in Research

 Ally Bove, physical therapy assistant professor and lead author of Exercise, Manual Therapy, and Booster Sessions in Knee Osteoarthritis: Cost-Effectiveness Analysis From a Multicenter Randomized Controlled Trial, and co-authors Chris Bise, assistant professor, and Kelley Fitzgerald, professor, received the 2019 Rose Excellence in Research Award for best research publication related to orthopaedic physical therapy.
-The award was presented by the Academy of Orthopaedic Physical Therapy.

 Outcomes Released from First Pitt PCORI StudyHelps LSS Patients with Top Complaint